aatishb/p5-vue-starter/README.md

 ```

-Here's [an example](https://github.com/aatishb/p5-vue-starter/tree/master/data-watching) where the p5 sketch is only updated when the data changes.
+Here's [an example](https://github.com/aatishb/p5-vue-starter/tree/master/data-watching) of this in action.

 ## Code